How to Care for a Violet Goby (Dragonfish)

 Have you ever owned, or do you own a Dragonfish?

 They have very small throats, so anything they eat must be very small.
 Algae wafers and flake food can also be on the menu.
-I have found, however, our Dragonfish dislikes flake food, and much prefers algae wafers.
+Our Dragon Goby dislikes flake food and much prefers algae wafers.

 It should be noted that Dragonfish may not eat for the first one to two days after you introduce them to their new home.
 After they have acclimated, they should be fed once a day and only fed as much food as they can consume within two minutes.

-These fish seem to be nocturnal, preferring to be active at night, which can give the owner quite a scare.
+These fish are shy and nocturnal, preferring to be active at night, which can give the owner quite a scare.
 They do adapt to feeding during the day, however, and do so rather quickly.

 How Long Do They Live?